New York Gaming Control Board Doubles Down on Sports Betting

 Nine Sportsbook Options Makes for Only Healthy Competition

 New York’s move to online betting has brought a lot of competition, but this is otherwise extremely beneficial for the state as it will bring in significantly greater income.
-As of now, there are nine sportsbooks set to go online, including DraftKings and FanDuel.
+As of now, nine sportsbooks, including DraftKings and FanDuel, are set to go online.

-It shouldn’t affect those sportsbooks long term and the state is still going to see great competition over time, but because of the laws stating that each operator must be housed in a New York casino, there are some roadblocks to deal with initially.
+It shouldn’t affect those sportsbooks long-term, and the state is still going to see great competition over time.
+However, because of the laws stating that each operator must be housed in a New York casino, there are some roadblocks to deal with initially.